aidan-bailey/asp-examples/README.md

 # grain_checker.lp

-Compute the number of squares contains equal to or over a number of grains.
+Compute the number of squares which contain equal to or over a number of grains.

 # seating_arrangements.lp